everx-labs/everdev/README.md

 tondev tonos-cli update
 ```

+### Key Store

+Key Store is a secured place where you can safely store you keys.
+The secret part of
+each key is strongly encrypted with the password stored in system key chain.

+Each key in store has an unique user defined name.
+All tondev commands
+that requires key for signing or encryption refers to the key by name.

+Key store separated on two parts: public and secret.

+Public part of the store holds the key names and the public sign keys.

+Secret part of the store holds the secret sign key and an optional original mnemonic seed phrase.

+Using of the keystore is safe and convenient.

+You can mark one of the key as a default key.
+It can be used in signing commands without providing key name.

+Key management in tondev is accessible through the `key` tools.

+#### Generate Command

+Add a new randomly generated mnemonic seed phrase with derived key pair.

+You can specify a dictionary used to generate mnemonic phrase.

+#### Add Command

+Add a key with an existing secret key or a mnemonic phrase.

+#### Delete Command

+Deletes keys from store.

+#### List Command

+Show all keys in store.
+Only public information is shown.

+#### Export Command

+Prints full information for the specified key including all secret data.

+#### Default Command

+Sets specified key as the default.

+### Networks

+Net module of the tondev give you ability to easily deploy and run
+your smart contracts on blockchain network(s).

+You can register several blockchains (networks) under short names
+and then use this names as a target blockchain to play with contracts.

+You can mark one of the network as a default.
+It can be used in network commands without providing net name.

+#### Add Command

+Add network with specified endpoints to the network list.

+#### Delete Command

+Delete specified network from the network list.

+#### List Command

+Prints the network list.

+#### Default Command

+Sets the specified network as default.

 ## TONDEV Extensibility

 TON Dev Environment is an integration point for development tools related to Free TON Blockchain.